gpng/go-docker-api-boilerplate/README.md

 > Boilerplate for Go based REST API with PostgreSQL, with live reload using CompileDaemon.

-Structured based on splitting api routes via services, but not a full multicontainer micro-service build.
 Builds a docker container for PostgreSQL Database.
 Builds a docker container with live reload for Go REST API and links to Postgres container